hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 To follow this tutorial, you must have the Clarinet CLI installed as well.

-## Set up the Clarity contract and unit tests
+## Set Up the Clarity Contract and Unit Tests

 Let us consider a `counter` smart contract to understand how to write unit tests for our application requirements.

-Create a new Clarinet project with a `counter` contract.
+First, create a new Clarinet project with a `counter` contract.

 ```console
 clarinet new counter